Knowledge Distillation

 Abstract

-The problem that we are facing right now is that we have built sophisticated models that can perform complex tasks, but the question is, how do we deploy such bulky models on our mobile devices for instant usage.
-Obviously, we can deploy our model to the cloud and can call it whenever we need its service but this would require a reliable internet connection and hence it becomes a constraint in production.
+The problem we are facing right now is that we have built sophisticated models that can perform complex tasks, but the question is: how do we deploy such bulky models on our mobile devices for instant usage?
+Obviously, we can deploy our model to the cloud and call it whenever we need its service, but this would require a reliable internet connection and hence becomes a constraint in production.
 So what we need is a model that can run on our mobile devices.

 Deep learning models in production

 So what’s the problem?
-We can train a small network that can run on the limited computational resource of our mobile device.
-But there is a problem in this approach.
+We can train a small network that can run on the limited computational resources of our mobile device.
+But there is a problem with this approach.
 Small models can’t extract many complex features that can be handy in generating predictions unless you devise some elegant algorithm to do so.
-Though ensemble of small models gives good results but unfortunately making predictions using a whole ensemble of models is cumbersome and may be too computationally expensive to allow deployment to a large number of users.
-In this case, we resort to either of the 2 techniques:
+Though ensembles of small models give good results, unfortunately making predictions using a whole ensemble of models is cumbersome and may be too computationally expensive to allow deployment to a large number of users.
+In this case, we resort to either of these 2 techniques:

 In this blog, we will look at Knowledge Distillation.
 I will cover model compression in an upcoming blog.